NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >Who defines justice?
 Just let us agree
 >That justice is served in favor of me.

+Individual and Community
+>An individual doing what's good for an individual is called love;
+>An individual doing what's good for the community is called virtue;
+>The community doing what's good for the community is called government;
+>The community doing what's good for an individual is called authoritarianism.

 ## Self Reference

 >Under the correct level of abstraction one can find misinformation anywhere, even in this sentence.